Skip to main content

 Exploratory Walk

-Participants will walk in an open, exploratory format that encourages curiosity, discussion, and shared interpretation.
+Participants walked in an open, exploratory format that encouraged curiosity, discussion, and shared interpretation.

-They will be invited to take photographs using their mobile phones, capturing objects, buildings, activities, or scenes that they feel represent Wied il-Għajn today and/or in the past.
+They were invited to take photographs using their mobile phones, capturing objects, buildings, activities, or scenes that they feel represent Wied il-Għajn today and/or in the past.

-Dialogue and exchange among participants will be central to this part of the experience, with individuals encouraged to ask questions, share observations, and reflect collectively.
+Dialogue and exchange among participants was central to this part of the experience, with individuals encouraged to ask questions, share observations, and reflect collectively.

 From Żonqor Point to the Parish Centre